nuvolariu/ardugui/README.md

 # ardugui
-delphi app for use smartphone as gui for arduino
+delphi app for use smartphone as gui for arduino via bluetooth